 Making your way down the list, there are number of mid-range options with 600- to 700-fill down and even a couple synthetic bags mixed in.
 Weight does go up but price also drops substantially.
 There are a growing number of synthetics (including the 2-pound-1-ounce Nemo Kyan 20) that do an admirable job of keeping weight down at competitive temperature ratings and reduced costs.
 But when the question is all about weight, premium down still is best.

 Sleeping bag shape matters, and a key way that manufacturers cut weight is by tapering things in (cutting corners, so to speak).
 Some sleeping bags are designed for people who want extra room or sleep on their sides, while others fit tightly and don’t allow for nearly as much movement.
 Ultralight bags in particular are known for having the most heavily tapered designs, although you often have choices in the cut.

-A sleeping bag takes up a significant amount of space in your pack—along with your tent and sleeping pad (yes, we've created handy charts on backpacking tent weight, 1-person tent and shelter weight, and sleeping pad weight, too), it’s among your largest pieces of gear.
-As you might expect, premium down packs the smallest and warmer bags with more down generally have larger stuffed sizes.
+A sleeping bag takes up a significant amount of space in your pack—along with your tent and sleeping pad (yes, we've created handy charts on backpacking tent weight, one-person tent and shelter weight, and sleeping pad weight too), it’s among your largest pieces of gear.
+As you might expect, premium down packs the smallest, and warmer bags with more down generally have larger stuffed sizes.
 A big downside of synthetic insulation is that it doesn’t compress nearly as well as down.